123wowow123/chronopin/content.md

 can suggest airbnb and flights referals when map data is available Affliate buy link with price scrape +
 Buy keywords in content that will turn into link where it will show map and nearest location when you can buy product.
+Pin dollar tag should link to referal page in new tab

 Features: